Monash-FIT3170/2025W2-All-In-One/documentation/setup.md

 ### Step 4: Setting up debugging in vscode
 1. In vscode, click the `Run` tab in the navbar, and click `Add Configuration...`
 2. In the dropdown, click `Web App (Chrome)`
-3. Replace the file contents with the following:
+3. Replace the file contents with the following and save:
 ```
 {
   "version": "0.2.0",